paritytech/substrate-api-sidecar/README.md

 #### RPC logging

 If looking to track raw RPC requests/responses, one can use `yarn start:log-rpc` to turn on polkadot-js's logging.
-It is recommended to also set `SAS_LOG_STRIP_ANSI=true` to increase the readability of written files.
+It is recommended to also set `SAS_LOG_STRIP_ANSI=true` to increase the readability of the logging stream.

 **N.B.** If running `yarn start:log-rpc`, the NODE_ENV will be set to `test`.
 In order still run your `.env` file you can `symlink` it with `.env.test`.
 For example you could run